mingrui4/Final_Project/README.md

 Decision making - Each possible solution is given appropriate weight for evaluation, and make the final decision; the process of decision making which based on the traversal on the next level(s) is called back propagation.

 ## Analytical Summary of your findings: (e.g. Did you adjust the scenario based on previous simulation outcomes?
 What are the management decisions one could make from your simulation's output, etc.)
+(1) When the board was relatively small (6x6) and we ran a four-in-row game, the algorithm had a good performance.
+However, when we had a relatively big board and ran a five-in-row game, even if we set a smaller calculation time, the algorithm didn't have a good performance.
+Based on this finding, we decided to choose the game into four-in-row.
+(2) If the first step is made by AI, then the player will 100% lose.

 ## Instructions on how to use the program:
 Run main.py, then there will be a board shows in the run window, choose which one to move the stone first, the player or AI.
 For the player, input a tuple like (1,1) to put the stone.
 Then move the stone one by one.The winner will be the one who first has four stones in a row.
 If there is no place to put a new stone, the game will be draw.